Remo: images and annotations management for Computer Vision¶

 - quickly annotate your images

-Remo runs on Windows, Linux and Mac.
-It is written using Python and React.JS and uses a lightweight database to store metadata.
+It runs on Windows, Linux and Mac, and it's written using Python, React.JS and PostgreSQL to store metadata.

 Here is a video showcasing how to explore a dataset's annotations and predictions, including tagging a bad prediction and re-annotating an image.